xinxinxiangrong-family/xinxinxiangrong-family.github.io/content/posts/grandpa-stories-01/index.en.markdown

 My mother, Mrs. Zhao (name not recorded[^11]), managed the household.
 She died in 1943 from depression caused by my "escape".
-Otherwise, she should have worn a "participatory" hat.
+Otherwise, she should have worn a "participatory" hat[^12].

 My elder brother Zhendong Cai graduated from the Chinese Department of Sichuan University in 1932 and has been teaching in Chengdu ever since.